 MindAffect, an NLC / Donders Institute venture, is specialized in the application of artificial intelligence and neuroscience to enhance human communication.
 During our first years of operation, MindAffect achieved its primary goal to create a groundbreaking BCI product which gives locked-in patients the ability to interact with the outside world by controlling a computer solely with brain signals.

-We have expanded the technology to include the tracking, interpreting and transmitting of a much wider range of neuron signals and working with industry leaders to create exciting new applications in next-generation hearing and vision testing, brain health monitoring and neural communication.
+We are expanding the technology to include the tracking, interpreting and transmitting of a much wider range of neuron signals and working with industry leaders to create exciting new applications in next-generation hearing and vision testing, brain health monitoring and neural communication.

 Fast Audio-metric Threshold Detection

 Our system can be used for the real-time detection of stimulus-evoked potentials to provide a rapid, objective, and highly cost-effective estimation of the entire audio-metric curve in real-time.

 With further development, our system could be used for automatic, objective, and continuous assessment of a users listening experience.

 Automatic Optimized Hearing-Aid Fitting

 Combining with advanced machine learning techniques, we would be able to minimize the time and maximize the customer satisfaction by fitting hearing aid specifically to the user’s individual needs and preferences.

 This is a highly effective way to check the nerves of the visual pathway for abnormalities, such as; neuritis, glaucoma, multiple sclerosis and optic neuropathy.